-I see some very old Intermatic timers quite often.
+I often see some very old Intermatic timers.
 There is a reason for that.
 It is a quality timer and made by a company that stands behind their product.
 Intermatic also makes other products—advanced and digital timers—but this article is meant as a tutorial for the basic Intermatic timer, as shown in the picture below.